Does A Flood Ruin A Water Heater

 Finally, you should always install a shut-off valve near your water heater so you can quickly turn off the water supply in case of a flood emergency.
 This will help minimize damage by preventing further flooding from entering your home through your plumbing system.

-See also Does Wawa Have Distilled Water
+See also What Is Distilled Water Vs Spring Water

 Overall, taking these preventive measures can help protect your water heater from floods and reduce potential damage or losses due to flooding-related incidents.